On a mission to positively impact the lives of 1 billion youth in the

 SCOLAR stands for Shanghai Cooperation Organization’s Leaders with Aspiration and Respect for one another.

 SCOLAR Network (SCO Countries Youth Platform) was founded in April 2017 as a grassroots community to bring together young people from the SCO region.
-In just a year, we received support and gained affiliation from the SCO Secretariat.
-Today SCOLAR serves as a platform to strengthen connectivity, promote empathy and dialogue, create social impact and contribute to the development in the SCO region.
+Later, we received support from the SCO Secretariat and SCO Business Council Secretariat.
+Today, SCOLAR serves as a platform to strengthen connectivity, promote empathy and dialogue, create social impact and contribute to the development of the SCO region.

 Our values